persiidan/Moveo_Assignment/README.md

 * Optional: an AWS key pair if you need SSH access to the EC2 instance

 ## importent notice
- -  The project used image from docker hub (idanpersi/moveo-nginx) - very simple image, I included the Dockerfile in this project
+-  The project used image from docker hub (idanpersi/moveo-nginx) - very simple image, I included the Dockerfile
+-  For VPC and networking purposes I used the existing module from (http://github.com/terraform-aws-modules/terraform-aws-vpc)

 ### How the NGINX Module Works